jdwolk/dev_roundup_blogpost/dev_roundup.md

 Bad puns aside, we also welcome our contractors to join in Roundups.
-Having outside opinions and fresh content adds some variety to Roundups, and lets contractors know our team better.
+Having outside opinions and fresh content adds some variety to Roundups, and lets contractors get to know our team better.

 Select past-philosophers are also extended a perpetual invitation.
 It's always good to catch up and find what interesting projects people have been